-Of particular importance are the academic policies.
-First, there is a long section on plagiarism (p.
-16ff.) that you must read and acknowledge.
+Allow me to highlight three areas of interest.
+First, there is a section on plagiarism (p.
+27ff.) that you must read and acknowledge.
 If any portion of that policy is unclear to you, be sure to notify your faculty advisor or the Dean of Students.
 Secondly, the policy regarding an "Incomplete" (p.
-21) in a course has a very narrow range.
-Please read them both carefully.
+26) in a course has a very narrow range.
+Please read both sections with great care.
+Finally, graduate school education can be extremely rewarding, but it can also be quite costly.
+The seminary encourages students to be wise stewards of all that the Lord gives to them and their families.
+Make sure you do not take on more debt than can realistically be repaid.